alekseysotnikov/CmdTool/README.md

 // output> Hello
 ````
-> Save output stream of a process into a file, even if the process stopped unexpectedly
+> Save output stream into a file, even if the process stopped unexpectedly
 ```java
 new Cmd(new ProcessExecutor("echo", "Hello")
                 .directory(new File("./")))